 - Help buy necessities: It may be smart to also start buying these essentials (like toilet paper) in bulk.
 Just be considerate and don’t hoard.

 - Build an emergency fund: Use the checks to build, rebuild, or increase your emergency fund.
 As we’ve seen, you never know what can happen and it’s best to be prepared.

-- Pay off debt: Lower your monthly bills and free up by paying off debt.
+- Pay off debt: Lower your monthly bills and free up available cash by paying off debt.
 Using either the snowball or avalanche method is effective.

 - Support local businesses: Many businesses have shut down or been on the verge of it due to the public health crisis.
 If you have the money to spare, it would be generous to support them by shopping locally.

 - Invest: Use the money to invest in yourself whether it’s starting your own business venture or saving towards retirement.